kai-niemi/data-loader/README.md

 ### Importing CSV Files

-When you run csv with the http mode enabled, CockroachDB can consume the CSV files using either `IMPORT` or `COPY`:
+If you run `dl` with the `streaming` profile enabled, then CockroachDB can consume the CSV streams in parallel using either `IMPORT INTO` or `COPY`.

+Lets start `dl` in the streaming (http listener) mode:

-    java -jar target/dlr.jar --http
+    java -jar target/dl.jar --streaming

+#### IMPORT INTO method

-Import all the CSVs using `IMPORT INTO`:
+Next, import all the CSVs using `IMPORT INTO` embedded in the generated SQL file:

-    cockroach sql --insecure --host=localhost --database dlr < .output/import.sql
+    cockroach sql --insecure --host=localhost --database dl < .output/import.sql

-> Hint: If your import jobs get stuck you can cancel them with:
+_Hint: If your import jobs get stuck you can cancel them using this  command:_

     CANCEL JOBS (WITH x AS (SHOW JOBS) SELECT job_id FROM x WHERE job_type='IMPORT' and status != 'failed');

+#### COPY FROM method

 Since `IMPORT INTO` takes the tables offline, you can alternatively use `COPY ..
-FROM` instead:
+FROM` instead.

 Example commands using local files:

-    echo "--insecure --database dlr" > credentials.txt
+    echo "--insecure --database dl" > credentials.txt
     echo "COPY customer FROM STDIN WITH CSV DELIMITER ',' HEADER;" | cat - .output/customer.csv | cockroach sql $( cat credentials.txt )
     echo "COPY purchase_order FROM STDIN WITH CSV DELIMITER ',' HEADER;" | cat - .output/purchase_order.csv | cockroach sql $( cat credentials.txt )
     echo "COPY purchase_order_item FROM STDIN WITH CSV DELIMITER ',' HEADER;" | cat - .output/purchase_order_item.csv | cockroach sql $( cat credentials.txt )

-Example commands using dlr as HTTP proxy for the local files:
+Example commands using `dl` as a CSV stream generating proxy:

     echo "COPY customer FROM STDIN WITH CSV DELIMITER ',' HEADER;" > header.csv && curl http://localhost:8090/customer.csv | cat header.csv - | cockroach sql $( cat credentials.txt )
     echo "COPY purchase_order FROM STDIN WITH CSV DELIMITER ',' HEADER;" > header.csv && curl http://localhost:8090/purchase_order.csv | cat header.csv - | cockroach sql $( cat credentials.txt )